 Digital marketing is really only in its infancy within the world of luxury, and there are still so many opportunities to be uncovered.
 Instead of focusing the thinking on new technologies though, brands and leaders should shift their mindsets and concentrate on the behavioural changes that come with the digital revolution.

-We will increasingly see consumers expecting bespoke, curated, concierge-like digital experiences seamlessly integrating with their lives and centered around their preferences.
+We will increasingly see consumers expecting bespoke, curated, concierge-like digital experiences seamlessly integrating with their lives and centred around their preferences.

 A few words that say a lot: